Sometimes we are tempted to stay away from God’s Word when we are confused about an aspect of the character of God.

 Because it is also in his word that I read the revelation that God Himself gives us – “The LORD, the LORD, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness” (Exodus 34: 6).

-It is in his word that he tells me:
+It is also there that he tells me:

 His wisdom is so much higher than my microscopic intellect (Romans 11: 33-36).